All Episodes

 This is where you will select your next life.

-It's the latter, it's an actual place, it's an actual dimension, like a plane, we call
+It's an actual dimension, like a plane.

-this the plane concept, the earth plane, when people cross into spirit or clinically die
+We call this the plane concept, the earth plane.

-lower five planes or what we call the karmic cycle.
+Then there's the mental etheric plane, and those make up the lower five planes or what we call the karmic cycle.

-Beyond that is the sixth plane, or the soul plane, which is that sort of like neutral zone, if you will, that demilitarized zone, where you actually cannot incur any karma, and what you can do there now is literally, think of it like being in a network station with all the monitors, look over all your past lives, including the one you just lived, with your higher self and your masters and guides, and nicely objectively and with perfect entities along with
+And what you can do there now is literally think of it like being in a network station with all the monitors, look over all your past lives, including the one you just lived, with your higher self and your masters and guides, and nicely, objectively, and with perfect entities along with you, help you to select your next life, and then you actually will then reincarnate.

-saying to themselves, now how in the world does this guy know all this about what happens after we die?
-These
+A lot of people in my audience listening to this right now are probably saying to themselves, now, how in the world does this guy know all this about what happens after we die?

-I mean, you're being very specific, so it's a good question.
+I mean, you're being very specific.

 How do you know all this?

-Well, actually, I've done about 33,000 regressions on 11,000 different patients since 1974, so much of this information comes from what my patients tell me from what we call the super-conscious level, which is accessing their perfect part of their being, of their consciousness.
+So much of this information comes from what my patients tell me from what we call the superconscious level, which is accessing their perfect part of their being, of their consciousness.

 However, to supplement this, this is also not in conflict with the theosophical and other literature in the field.